junxit/us-congress-bills-110/metadata.md

 - 2007-03-14 — Introduced in Senate
 - 2007-03-14 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S3141)
 - 2007-03-14 — Sponsor introductory remarks on measure.
 (CR S3140-3141)
+- 2007-06-13 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-06-20 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2007-06-20 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2007-06-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 212.